ManageIQ/guides/ui/textual_summary.md

 ```

-The group definition consists of a formater -- `TextualGroup`, a label and a list of properties.
+The group definition consists of a formatter -- `TextualGroup`, a label and a list of properties.

-Other formaters include `TextualMultilabel` and `TextualTags`.
+Other formatters include `TextualMultilabel` and `TextualTags`.

 Example property definitions:
 ```